sohal-sandy/asl-translate-app/README.md

 # ASL Translate App

 A real-time American Sign Language (ASL) to English text translation app built using deep learning and computer vision.
-This project aims to bridge communication gaps for the Deaf and Hard-of-Hearing community by converting ASL sentences—captured through a webcam—into readable English text on the screen.
+This project aims to bridge communication gaps for the Deaf and Hard-of-Hearing community by converting ASL sentences captured through a webcam into readable English text on the screen.

 ## Project Purpose: